For printable PDF versions of the forms, please use the buttons below:

 - The required student to teaching staff ration is 5 to 1

 - To be considered a viable training that qualifies for teaching assistantship certification or Teacher Training certification, a training must have no less than 6 students

-3. Requirement for Teaching Assistants: Teaching assistants must have graduated from a foundation training of an approved teacher of the BCTA/NA and be an RCST® in good standing before the start of a new Foundation Training.
+3. The requirement for Teaching Assistants: Teaching assistants must have graduated from a foundation training of an approved teacher of the BCTA/NA and be an RCST® in good standing before the start of a new Foundation Training.

-5. Requirement for Teachers: Teachers are to receive supervision as needed.
+5. The requirement for Teachers: Teachers are to receive supervision as needed.
 Their basic requirement is the same as RCST®’s.

 6. A student is encouraged to stay with the training they started.
 This guideline supports the psychological safety and trust of the entire group.
 When a student needs to switch to a different training because of individual reasons, this must be done in a way that supports both the students in the training and the individual being integrated.

 7. All courses shall be organized and taught in accordance with the Standards for Practitioner Competencies and the Code of Ethics of the BCTA/NA.

 1. Submit a Letter of Intent to BCTA/NA

 2. Graduation from a BCTA/NA Approved Biodynamic Craniosacral Therapy Program (700 hours), in the presence of a BCTA/NA Approved Teacher